Hydrosys4/HC-12lib/README.md

 # HC-12lib
-This is an independent python module to start working with HC-12 transceiver module
+This is an independent python module to start working with HC-12 transceiver module with Raspberry PI